 All church personnel, including volunteers, such as coaches and assistant coaches, must be cleared through the background check process before they can begin their duties.

 General Fingerprinting Procedure

 Employee or volunteer applicants must register on the Fingerprint Registration website.
 At the time of registration, an appointment may be made to be fingerprinted at a Diocesan approved location.
-Applicants must take the barcode (provided at registration) with them to the appointment.

 Third Party Vendors